 By Dan Buettner, Founder of Blue Zones, National Geographic Fellow, and New York Times bestselling author

 Most cases of Alzheimer’s and dementia cases are avoidable.
-On the Greek island of Ikaria, there is a population of 10,000 people living eight to ten years longer than Americans with half the rate of heart disease, much less cancer, and most extraordinarily, also no cases of dementia.
+On the Greek island of Ikaria, there is a population of 10,000 people living eight to 10 years longer than Americans with half the rate of heart disease, much less cancer, and most extraordinarily, almost no cases of dementia.

 If you are living in America and you hit 85 years, there’s a high chance you have Alzheimer’s disease.
 On Ikaria, you have a less than 10 percent chance.
 People are staying sharp and healthy until the end.